 Quality Green Has a Proven Program to Remediate Citrus Greening (HLB)

-We fortify our proprietary liquid foliar Citra Thrive Plus with all the micronutrients our comprehensive testing finds to be deficient.
+We enrich our proprietary liquid foliar Citra Thrive Plus 4-10-10with all the micronutrients our comprehensive testing finds to be deficient.
 We include BioWash in our Citra Thrive Plus, the best penetrant/surfactant we have found, to ensure rapid penetration throughout the tree, to include the critically important root system.
-We include phosphite in our Citra Thrive Plus and granular RootPro fertilizer blends to ensure rapid systemic uptake/movement to the entire tree and to provide excellent disease control, especially against soil-born Phytophthora spp.
+We include phosphite in our Citra Thrive Plus and in our granular RootPro fertilizer blends to ensure rapid systemic uptake/movement to the entire tree and to provide excellent disease control, especially against soil-born Phytophthora spp.
 We include over nine species of beneficial microorganisms, to include species of Bacillus and Trichoderma, to suppress the Liberobacter bacterium, the response to which causes HLB.
 All of our products have a high percentage of organics that are ready for immediate absorption and assimilation by Citrus and other trees and plants.

 High levels of available carbon and silicon, that other programs ignore and are other fertilizers are missing, are of primary importance.
 We include bio-available forms of carbon (as fulvic acid) and silicon (as silicon dioxide) in our programs, the two most important elements for the growth of Citrus and other plants.
 Our Citra Thrive Plus includes humates with over 58% bio-available fulvic acid with the remainder as humic acid, which slowly converts to fulvic acid.
-Our dry fertilizer blends also include humates with 30% immediately available fulvic acid, along with longer-term release humic acid.
+Our dry fertilizer blends also include humate with 30% immediately available fulvic acid, along with longer-term release humic acid.
 Our dry, granular fertilizer blends include the best organic, OMRI listed volcanic pumice mineralizer (Azomite®), with over 65% bio-available silicon dioxide (unlike sand that is unavailable silicon oxide) and over 70 trace minerals.